|DURATION: 9 days

 Rent of hiking poles: 20 €/person

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers according to the itinerary; accommodation and catering as described below; luggage transfers; detailed route descriptions in English; tourist maps of the Rhodopes and Rila; GPS tracks; emergency support; all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers according to the itinerary; en-suite accommodation in family hotels/pensions; breakfast and dinner; luggage transfers (pre-defined/fixed schedule of the daily transfers, which you need to follow); detailed route descriptions in English; tourist maps of the Rhodopes and Rila; GPS tracks; emergency hotline, and all local taxes.

 Price does not include: cable car tickets; cave entry charges; extra food and drink; travel/medical insurance; personal expenses.

 Best period: this tour can start every day during the period mid-June – mid-September; October is also possible with a change of the program of Day 8; (advance booking is required as some accommodations are small and get fully booked months in advance)

 SCROLL DOWN FOR ALL DATES